EyeCare Optical

 • Wash and change your pillowcases often.

-• Throw away eye cosmetics used during a flare up, such as mascara.
+• Throw away eye cosmetics used during a flare-up, such as mascara.

 • Never share eye cosmetics or other personal eye care items.